Single-use plastics: these are the rules

 On this page

-- Rules for disposable plastic cups and food packaging
+- Rules for disposable plastic cups and containers (single-use plastics)

 - Ban on free plastic bags